Project Home Page

 -Encourage project participation in determining connections and promoting reconcilation between the two or any other male lineages

--Spreading the long standing traditions of the families and the history that is rooted all the way to the first English settlement of the Virginia Colonies in the early 1600s.
+-Spreading the long standing traditions of the families and the history that is rooted all the way to the first English settlement of the Virginia Colonies.

 To become a participant of the Mixon/Megginson project, you can click here to submit a Y-DNA test.
 I highly encourage any participant to test with a minimum of a 37 marker Y-DNA test to assist in confirming relation.
 Also, the combination of Y-STR and Y-SNP testing can assist in confirming relations.
 Any questions regarding what is Y-STR and SNP testing can be found here http://www.worldfamilies.net/yhapref.